Trixie Belden and the Killifish Point Mystery

 "But, Trixie, how?"
 Honey wanted to know.

 "I memorized his plates.
-I’m sure once we head to police headquarters that they can trace the plates and put out an APB and catch this guy," Trixie explained.
+I’m sure once we get to police headquarters they can trace the plates and put out an APB and catch this guy," Trixie stated emphatically.

 "I hope so," Honey said, exhaustion in her voice.